Resource Center Home > Science Projects > Chemistry Projects

 Fun & Easy Science Activities Your Kids Will Love!

-Science experiments are one of the most fun things you will get to do in your homeschool or classroom!
-You’re not only learning and applying knowledge — you’re also having fun!
-I’ve put together some really fun and easy science experiments for you and your family to do this year.
-Please remember to keep safety first and […]
+Science experiments are one of the most exciting things you can do in your homeschool or classroom!
+We’ve put together some thrilling – yet easy – science experiments for you and your kids to do this year.
+Please remember to keep safety first and protect yourself with the proper equipment, as needed, when doing any of these […]

-To get started with our leaf chromatography experiment, we first must learn about leaves.
+To get started with this leaf chromatography experiment, let’s first start with the basics of how leaves get their colors.
 Leaves contain different pigments, which give them their color.
 Green chlorophyll is the most common type of pigment, but there are also carotenoids (yellow, orange) and anthocyanins (red).
-Chlorophyll, which is essential for photosynthesis, usually hides the other pigments, except when […]
+Chlorophyll, which is essential for photosynthesis, usually […]

 Take your next fireworks or light show to the next level with DIY fireworks (or rainbow) glasses made from diffraction grating.